Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 a solid background for the integration of various congestion control algorithms in the SRT protocol.

-As SRT is designed both for live streaming and file/message transmission ({{data-transmission-mode}}), there are two groups of congestion control algorithms defined in SRT: live congestion control (LiveCC), and file transfer congestion control (FileCC).
+As SRT is designed both for live streaming and file transmission ({{data-transmission-modes}}), there are two groups of congestion control algorithms defined in SRT: Live Congestion Control (LiveCC), and File Transfer Congestion Control (FileCC).

 ## SRT Packet Pacing and Live Congestion Control (LiveCC) {#liveCC}